zchyde/brooklinebooksmith.com/_posts/2016-03-17-step-aside-disney-princess.md

 ---

 So.
 Brilliant.
 The humor is spot-on, and the girl power is perfect.
-And it only gets better as the story goes on!
+Plus, it only gets better as the story goes on!

 ---

-Lastly, I have to give Marvel a big high five.
-I am so proud to champion their new *Marvel Now!* stories.
-This is a great series for both kids and adults.
+Lastly, I have to give [Marvel](http://marvel.com/) a big high five.
+I am so proud to champion their new [*Marvel Now!*](http://marvel.com/comics/events/311/marvel_now) stories.
+This is a great bunch series for both kids and adults.
 What could be better than super heroine (or hero) series that the entire family gets a kick out of?

----

 Yup, I am head over heels in love with Kamala Khan!